Huldrych Zwingli: Early years (1484–1518)

-Beginning of Zürich ministry (1519–1521)
+Beginning of Zurich ministry (1519–1521)

-On 1 January 1519, Zwingli gave his first sermon in Zürich.
+On 1 January 1519, Zwingli gave his first sermon in Zurich.
 Deviating from the prevalent practice of basing a sermon on the Gospel lesson of a particular Sunday, Zwingli, using Erasmus' New Testament as a guide, began to read through the Gospel of Matthew, giving his interpretation during the sermon, known as the method of lectio continua.
 He continued to read and interpret the book on subsequent Sundays until he reached the end and then proceeded in the same manner with the Acts of the Apostles, the New Testament epistles, and finally the Old Testament.
 His motives for doing this are not clear, but in his sermons he used exhortation to achieve moral and ecclesiastical improvement which were goals comparable with Erasmian reform.
 Sometime after 1520, Zwingli's theological model began to evolve into an idiosyncratic form that was neither Erasmian nor Lutheran.
 Scholars do not agree on the process of how he developed his own unique model.
 One view is that Zwingli was trained as an Erasmian humanist and Luther played a decisive role in changing his theology.

 Another view is that Zwingli did not pay much attention to Luther's theology and in fact he considered it as part of the humanist reform movement.
 A third view is that Zwingli was not a complete follower of Erasmus, but had diverged from him as early as 1516 and that he independently developed his theology.

 Zwingli's theological stance was gradually revealed through his sermons.
 He attacked moral corruption and in the process he named individuals who were the targets of his denunciations.
 Monks were accused of indolence and high living.
 In 1519, Zwingli specifically rejected the veneration of saints and called for the need to distinguish between their true and fictional accounts.
 He cast doubts on hellfire, asserted that unbaptised children were not damned, and questioned the power of excommunication.
 His attack on the claim that tithing was a divine institution, however, had the greatest theological and social impact.
 This contradicted the immediate economic interests of the foundation.
 One of the elderly canons who had supported Zwingli's election, Konrad Hofmann, complained about his sermons in a letter.
 Some canons supported Hofmann, but the opposition never grew very large.
 Zwingli insisted that he was not an innovator and that the sole basis of his teachings was Scripture.